 Scope of Collection

-This collection includes a sampling of glass plate negatives, largely dating to the early twentieth century.
+This collection includes selections from the Joslyn Collection of glass plate negatives, largely dating to the early twentieth century.
 These portraits highlight both the Warwick community and the fashions that were prevalent at the time.